 You’ll probably want to keep your garbage as far away from the tent and campsite as possible.
 This will help with smell, flies or other bugs, raccoons, and bears.

-If there are garbage cans available along the trail ways or other areas, you may want to find a campsite further away from those areas.
+If there are garbage cans available along with the trail ways or other areas, you may want to find a campsite further away from those areas.

 You’ll want a place for everything just as you would at home to keep things from getting too messy.
 Camping is all about enjoying mother nature, while at the same time making sure to leave things as you found them.